Verona Travel Guide

 For most people, Verona is the setting of one of the most famous love stories ever told - William Shakespeare's Romeo and Juliet - making it one of the most popular holiday destinations for lovers and romantics.
 Shakespeare said, 'There is no world outside these walls...' and tourists will indeed feel like they are lost inside another world when they enter the gates of the historic city of Verona.

 With beautiful red-tiled rooftops juxtaposed with leafy green trees and the sparkling Adige River that flows through this UNESCO World Heritage Site, Verona is one of the most picturesque destinations in the country.
-Sadly though, much of the exquisite ancient architecture and ancient Roman monuments were destroyed by a powerful earthquake that rocked the city in 1117, which led to a massive Romanesque rebuilding (evident in structures like the ancient parish of San Giovanni in Valle).
+Sadly, much of the exquisite ancient architecture and ancient Roman monuments were destroyed by a powerful earthquake that rocked the city in 1117, which led to a massive Romanesque rebuilding evident in structures like the ancient parish of San Giovanni in Valle.

-The areas surrounding Verona provide some of Italy's most breathtaking scenery, and a trip to Valpolicella or Soave to sample the renowned wines is something wine-lovers will not want to miss out on; while nearby Lake Garda to the west of Verona is a popular tourist destination, whose shores are home to a number of exclusive hotels and resorts.
+The areas surrounding Verona provide some of Italy's most breathtaking scenery.
+Wine-lovers will not want to miss out on a trip to Valpolicella or Soave, while nearby Lake Garda to the west of Verona is a popular tourist destination whose shores are home to a number of exclusive hotels and resorts.

-After a long day of enjoying the romance, history and splendour of the city of Verona, climb the steps on the hill above the Roman Amphitheatre to the Castell San Pietro (St Peter's Castle) for spectacular views over the city - the perfect setting for a romantic sunset picnic.
+After a long day of enjoying the romance, history and splendour of Verona, climb the steps on the hill above the Roman Amphitheatre to the Castel San Pietro (St Peter's Castle) for spectacular views over the city - the perfect setting for a romantic sunset picnic.

 Become our Verona Travel Expert